zegl/kube-score/README.md

       --ignore-container-memory-limit       Disables the requirement of setting a container memory limit --ignore-test strings                 Disable a test, can be set multiple times -o, --output-format string                Set to 'human', 'json' or 'ci'.
 If set to ci, kube-score will output the program in a format that is easier to parse by other programs. (default "human")
-      --output-version string               Set to 'v2' or 'v1'.
-Affects the output of the 'json' output format. 'v2' will become the default in a future release. (default "v1")
+      --output-version string               Changes the version of the --output-format.
+The 'json' format has version 'v1' (default) and 'v2'.
+The 'human' and 'ci' formats has only version 'v1' (default).
+If not explicitly set, the default version for that particular output format will be used.
   -v, --verbose count                       Enable verbose output, can be set multiple times for increased verbosity.
 ```